Samu-K/ECTrack/docs/design_document.md

 ## APIs and Data Sources

-We have not yet fully committed to any particular APIs, but we are planning to use the following APIs:

--   **Electricity Price API**: This API provides real-time electricity prices.
-We are testing the porssisahko.net to pull data for electricity pricing, but we are exploring other options as well to get data from more than one country or region.
--   **Energy Usage Data API**: To track electricity consumption, we are planning on using the data set from Electricity Maps.
-They also have an API, but it only provides real-time data, so we plan on using their free data set to visualize previous data.
-For prototyping, we are using a mock “data set”.
+We switched from the intial API choice to the ENTSO-E Transparency Platform API, which provides extensive data on electricity prices and consumption across Europe.
+This makes it better suited for our purposes.
+The API alllows us to fetch pricing and usage data for multiple countries and supports various time intervals, enabling ECTrack to provide both realtime and historical insights.
+* Pricing data: Day-ahead prices can be fetched hourly, allowing users to view electricity pricing trends in their region of interest.*
+* Usage data: Electricity usage data, retrieved at intervals as frequent as every quarter hour, allows users to monitor consumption patterns over time.*
+(*There are some kinks with the API requests to straighten out for now.)

 ### Data Handling

-Data will be fetched from external APIs in JSON format, parsed using libraries such as Gson or Jackson, and then stored in the Model.
-The app will allow the user to visualize historical data as well as view real-time trends.
+Data is fetched in XML format from the ENTSO-E API, parsed using Java's XML parsing libraries, and stored in the Model.
+The app allows the user to visulize historical data (e.g., hourly, daily, and weekly views) as well as current trends by region.

 ## User Interface